Graduate Study in the Mathematical Physics Group

 If you are fascinated by the mathematical beauty of physical theories, we invite you to apply to join our group as a graduate student and share our excitement.

-If you would like to know how to apply for admission as a graduate student you should check out the University's Graduate Study pages where you can download the application form.
+If you would like to know how to apply for admission as a graduate student you should check out the main Mathematics PhD page where you can find a link to the online application form.
 There are various possibilities of funding including EPSRC, PPARC and University scholarships.

 Once you are one of our graduate students you will benefit from the congenial atmosphere which characterizes our group.